Rowan-McKereghan/cs-130-webserver/README.md

 - `src` contains all implementation code for the webserver itself with the corresponding definitions in `include`
 - `docker` contains several dockerfiles and a a google cloudbuild config which sets up the docker container to build, test (including code coverage), and run the webserver both locally and on GCE
 - `tests` contains all testing code and required files (e.g., config files for testing), organized into logical subfolders, except for `integration_test.sh`
+- `configs` contains our default development and production config files
+- `hooks` contains the bash scripts for running clang format hooks
+- `logs`, which will be created once the server is run, contains the log files where `logger.cc` stores internal server data

 ### Code Structure